joseiguti/mm-front-components/packages/components/src/Menu/README.md

 - **Collapsible Sidebar**: Expand or collapse the menu with a toggle button.
 - **Nested Submenus**: Support for parent menu items with child items.
 - **Theming**: Easily customizable through a JSON configuration and theming support.
-- **Icons**: Leverages Material Design icons for visual representation.
+- **Icons**: Supports React component-based icons for better performance.
 - **JSON Configuration**: Fully customizable menu via a JSON file.

 ---